Peter J. Schraeder

 (INCLUDING SELECT SHARED GOVERNANCE)

 Dean (July 2020-present).
 College of Arts and Sciences.
-Loyola University Chicago
+Loyola University Chicago, where I oversee a large, highly complex, academic structure comprised of:

 -

-19 academic departments spanning the Computational and Engineering Sciences, Fine and Performing Arts, Humanities, Natural Sciences, and Social Sciences.
+19 academic departments spanning the Computational Sciences, Fine and Performing Arts, Humanities, Natural Sciences, and Social Sciences.

 -